Skip to main content

 Transferring Credit from another Institution

 No advance credit will be awarded prior to admission.
-Therefore, prospective students must apply and be admitted to Thirdmill Seminary, before a request for a transfer of credit from another institution will be considered.
+Therefore, prospective students must apply and be admitted to Thirdmill Seminary, before a request for evaluation of transfer credit from another institution will be considered.

 A student who completed a course on myThirdmill.org or at another academic institution, which uses Thirdmill curriculum may be eligible for graduate level credit through Thirdmill Seminary by transfer of credit or a credit upgrade.
-An award of upgraded or transfer course credit is limited to a maximum of twenty (20) credits in the Master of Arts in Christian Studies degree program only.
+An award of upgraded or transfer course credit is limited to a maximum of twenty (20) credits into the Master of Arts in Christian Studies degree program or (32) credit hours may into the Master of Divinity program.
+After a student applies and is accepted will the Dean evaluate potential transfer credit.